Yutsuten/linux-config/README.md

 # linux-config

 Configure my linux environment.
-This configures some tools like Git, Neovim and Zsh.
+This configures some tools like Git, Neovim and Fish.

+It uses Sway as Window Manager.

 ## Usage